 Planning a trip to Bali?
 The sheer amount of experiences and hotels you can choose from is overwhelming, so to help you along, here’s a selection of a few standouts next time you’re on this side of the world and need a place to stay.

 Take Bali, put it through a strainer, and what you have left, is Nusa Dua.

-Because once you go through the gates of this luxury compound, you’re leaving many of the tropes associated with the island – wild nightlife, crowded streets, and tuk-tuks – behind.
+Because once you go through the gates of this luxury compound, you’re leaving many of the tropes associated with the island- the wild nightlife, the crowded streets, and the tuk-tuks- behind.

 Nusa Dua is Bali’s only gated tourist enclave.
-Here, cocktails on the beach, sightseeing, and water sports activities are the norm and decadent parties are left on the other side of the wall.
+Here, cocktails on the beach, sightseeing, and water sports are the norm, and decadent parties are left on the other side of the wall.
 Some might consider it a little bland, but many families love its relative quiet.